Dragon Ladies: Asian American Feminists Breathe Fire: 1960s, '70s - Asian Feminism Movement

 As a result of the tension between Asian men and women, the women began to attend separate meetings together to discuss the challenges of the Asian American movement.
 It was later that they realized that the only movement going to represent them and their interests was an Asian Feminism Movement.
-Despite of the lack of early support from fellow Asian women, the Asian feminism movement still went ahead.
+Despite the lack of early support from fellow Asian women, the Asian feminism movement still went ahead.
 Members performed community activism by providing social services, making public presentations, and having their voice heard through media, and writing.
 In 1969, this resulted in the creation of Gidra, a monthly newspaper focusing on Asian feminism.

 Later, one of the most important milestone's occurred in April 1971, at the Vancouver Indochinese Women's Conference event, where marginalized women from all over North America from respected liberation movements met with Indochinese women in "exchange of information, solidarity against United states, imperialism, and what it was doing".
 In 1971, women activists from universities and communities came together to form the Asian Women's Center, its mission to tackle community concerns.
 This resulted in the creation of the International Women's Day, a celebration to bring together the many Asian groups in the neighborhood.
 A year later, another organization was formed; the Little Friends Playgroup based out of Los Angeles in helping the Chinese community in Chinatown.
 That same year, the first Asian Women Studies course at UCLA was implemented as a result of the San Francisco Strike in 1968 and the community of Asian women in the area.

 While there were many progressions made in the early years of the movement, there soon came an ideological development that halted its momentum.
 There was a growing debate between the women in the Asian feminism movement as to whether they identified themselves more to the feminism movement or the Asian American Movement.
 At the time, there was a rebellion against the Asian American Movement for its male chauvinism, yet there was a strong alliance to stay connected due to the intersectionality they shared as a race.
 On the other hand, the mainstream feminism movement was known as "anti-male", an idea Asian women did not want to be associated with since it wasn't consistent with their ideals.
 The dispute to whether feminism was defined as "someone who believes in women's rights and equality" or a battle between men and women was a topic of discussion in its early days in determining their agenda and action.